rackerlabs/docs-starter-kit-external/README.md

 8. Request reviews of your PR from the Information Development team in the ``#docs`` channel in Slack.
-9. After all review comments have been addressed, you can merge your PR, which automatically starts the documentation build and publishes the documentation either on the [internal docs landing page](https://pages.github.rackspace.com/IX/internal-docs-landing-page/) or the [external docs landing
+9. After all review comments have been addressed, you can merge your PR, which automatically starts the documentation build, and when properly linked to a landing page, publishes the documentation either on the [internal docs landing page](https://pages.github.rackspace.com/IX/internal-docs-landing-page/) or the [external docs landing